 Snow, snow snow

 Passo Tonale is one of Italy’s highest ski resorts, standing at over 1800m above sea level.
-It’s incredibly snow-sure, but on those occasions when nature needs some help, the resort uses innovative snowmaking technology.
+It’s incredibly snow-sure, but on those occasions when nature needs some help, the resort uses snowmaking technology.
 You can ski on the glacier well into the spring.
 Most of Passo Tonale’s slopes are so high they’re above tree level, but Ponte di Legno’s red and black pistes are tree-lined.
-So skiers can experience it all in one day: breathtaking mountain views, a sauna on the glacier, down on the reds, blues and blacks, depending on your ski level – and a finale through James Bond-esque tree-lined runs.
+So skiers can experience it all in one day: breathtaking mountain views, a sauna on the glacier, down on the reds, blues and blacks, depending on your ski level – and a finale through pretty, James Bond-esque tree-lined runs.
 All 42 pistes are connected by a system of 28 chairlifts, drag lifts and gondolas.

 From my local ski instructor Tiziano, to the regulars who come on weekend trips from Milan, Bergamo and Trento, everyone I spoke to was bursting with pride about Pontedilegno-Tonale.
 It’s a hub for the kind of celebratory events that make skiing so special.
 Ski instructors kick off the season in style with a torchlit procession down Temù ski slope.
-Passo Tonale also offers late-night skiing, till 11pm.
+Passo Tonale also offers late-night skiing, till 11pm, on certain evenings.
 And the Adamello Ski Raid, an international ski mountaineering challenge with 300 competitors, begins at Ponte di Legno.

 Stuff if you don’t want to ski downhill

 Although Passo Tonale is a purpose-built ski resort, there are activities for people who don’t want to ski.
 The first sleddog school to open in Italy runs three-day courses in mushing.
 If you look down from the gondola linking Ponte di Legno to the top of blue run 18, you can see the huskies cavorting around, outside their kennels.
 At dusk the snowmobiles begin buzzing around the pistes.
-Families who want to swim can try out the pool at Ponte di Legno.
+Families who want to swim can try out the public pool at Ponte di Legno.
 It’s a pretty, historic town with a pedestrianised shopping area.

 If cross-country skiing‘s more your thing, you can follow Ponte di Legno’s 10km of tracks, or the 22km at Vermiglio, where lessons and equipment hire are available.